bl00mber/react-phone-input-2/README.md

 # react-phone-input
-A simple react component to format the a phone number as the user types
+A simple react component to format a phone number as the user types